roman-milk/roman-milk.github.io/catching-mommy-lesb.md

+===

- ****** Catching Mommy: Win Win For All ****** bysilkstockingslover© "S-s-sorry Mistress," Katrina stuttered looking back at Olivia, before turning to me and begging with much more conviction, "Mistress Victoria, please may your new slutty bitch serve you?"
+"S-s-sorry Mistress," Katrina stuttered looking back at Olivia, before turning to me and begging with much more conviction, "Mistress Victoria, please may your new slutty bitch serve you?"

  "Better," I smiled, snapping my fingers and pointing to my cunt.